How much fun can you have with a Zombie conversion using Photoshop

 This is how things look after this adjustment ...

-That looks better but the lips are wrong so that's the next step ...
+That looks better but the lips are the wrong color so that's the next step ...

 The lips are a bit too red, don't you think?